Telemusik: Materials and concepts

 The substance of the work consists of recordings of a variety of traditional ethnic musics from around the world, together with electronically generated sounds.
 More than twenty of these recorded fragments are ring modulated with electronic sounds and with each other to produce "odd hybrid-types"—modulating, for example, "the chant of monks in a Japanese temple with Shipibo music from the Amazon, and then further impos[ing] a rhythm of Hungarian music on the melody of the monks.
 In this way, symbiotic things can be generated, which have never before been heard".
 Only seven of the work's thirty-two moments—nos.
 1, 2, 4, 6, 8, 10, and 16—are restricted entirely to electronic sounds.
 The pitch range is deliberately kept rather high, between 6 and 12 kilohertz, so that the intermodulation can occasionally project sounds downwards through heterodyning, rendering sections "that seem to be so far away because the ear cannot analyse it" within "the normal audible range".
 In this way, register becomes a means of bringing the “distant” close up (Greek tele, "afar, far off", as in "telephone" or "television"), the concept from which the title of the work is derived.

 The work was created using a six-track tape recorder custom-built for the NHK studios.
 One track was reserved for editing during production, with the completed music being intended for playback in five channels arranged in a circle around the audience.
-However, there are none of the spatialization techniques found some of Stockhausen's other electronic works, such as Kontakte, Sirius, or Oktophonie.
+However, there are none of the spatialization techniques found in some of Stockhausen's other electronic works, such as Kontakte, Sirius, or Oktophonie.
 The spatial conception of Telemusik is therefore closer to that of Gesang der Jünglinge, which was also originally in five channels.
 For performances elsewhere, Stockhausen mixed down several stereo copies, using a panorama console to approximately position the five channels from left to right as I IV III II V.